andy-maier/ownmoviedb/README.rst

        git clone {repo-url} moviedb
        cd moviedb

-3. Configure the connection to your MySql installation, location of your media files, and other parameters::
+3. Configure the connection to your MySql server, location of your media files, and other parameters::

        vi moviedb/config.py